tschwieg/DemandEstInfreqPurch/readme.txt

 language of choice.
 In all places in the replication, simply replace
 $((0 + ${SLURM_ARRAY_TASK_ID})) with the appropriate index.
 In our
 case, these calls are placed in individual slurm batch files, using the following flags.
+Simulations were run on a computational cluster with 1600 cores and 6TB of RAM.
+Please be prepared for long run times if running in series.

 #SBATCH --ntasks=1
 #SBATCH --nodes=1
 #SBATCH --array=1-100

-Simulation of the data as well as estimation is very expensive computationally.
-Full parallelization used 1600 cores and 6TB of RAM.
-Please be prepared for long run times.

 0. Ensuring the Correct File structure exists